weiyang0903/Inventory_System/README.md

 - **Linked category**: A category cannot be deactivated if products are still linked to it, preventing broken references.

 ### Technology Choice
 Python was chosen because it is straightforward to implement a CLI application with minimal setup.
 Python's built-in `os` and `time` modules provide everything needed for file I/O and timestamps without requiring any third-party packages.
 It is also easy to read and maintain, which suits the scope of this project.
+Besides that, Python's readable syntax also makes code review easier for assessor.

 ## 🚀 Getting Started